- So what’s an Oikofuge?

 How do I get that mobi file on to my Kindle?

 If you’ve downloaded a mobi file from me, you can open it with one of Amazon’s free reading apps on one of your devices.
 But you’ll need to e-mail it to your Kindle as an attachment.
 You can find your Kindle’s e-mail address by going to Shop By Department > Kindle E-Readers & Books > Manage Your Content & Devices > Settings > Send-to-Kindle E-Mail Settings.
 Fire the mobi file off to that address, from an address that’s on your Approved Personal Document E-mail List and it’ll pop up on your Kindle the next time you sync it.

 Where do you get your UK hillwalking maps from?

-I prepared the maps myself, using Ordnance Survey OpenData in QGIS, along with some other free-available data, some custom data I add myself, and GPS tracks I’ve recorded.
-I’m writing a few posts about how I do that—the first is available here.
+I prepared the maps myself, using Ordnance Survey OpenData in QGIS, along with some other freely-available data, some custom data I add myself, and GPS tracks I’ve recorded.
+I’ve written several posts about how I do that—the first is here.

 What do the colour-coded summits on your hillwalking maps mean?